Ibañez v. Albemarle County School Board

 WHAT: Available for media interviews following hearing in Ibañez v.
 Albemarle County School Board

-WHERE: Virginia Supreme Court, 100 N. 9th St., Richmond.
-To schedule an interview, contact ADF Media Relations Specialist Hayden Sledge at (205) 767-4705.
+WHERE: Supreme Court of Virginia, 100 N. 9th St., Richmond; or listen to the livestream.
+To schedule an interview, contact ADF Media Relations Specialist Hattie Troutman at (771) 200-7630.

-RICHMOND, Va. – Alliance Defending Freedom attorneys representing a diverse group of parents and their children in a lawsuit against the Albemarle County School Board will be available for media interviews Tuesday following oral arguments before the Court of Appeals of Virginia in Ibañez v.
-Albemarle County School Board.
+RICHMOND, Va. – Alliance Defending Freedom attorneys representing a diverse group of parents and their children will be available for media interviews Wednesday following a hearing in Ibañez v.
+Albemarle County School Board at the Supreme Court of Virginia.

+The families are challenging the school board’s in-class implementation of a discriminatory policy that indoctrinates students in, and compels them to say they agree with, racially hostile stereotypes.
 In 2019, the board enacted a policy that requires schools to take actions based in critical race theory, a radical ideology that forces students and teachers to view everything and everybody through the lens of race.
 The policy violates students’ civil rights by treating them differently and stereotyping them based on race, and by compelling them to affirm and support the board’s ideology, even if it is contrary to their deeply held moral and religious beliefs.
-Parents in the school district are not allowed to opt their children out of classes that teach this ideology, and the school labels any opinion not aligned with the curriculum as “racist” and threatens to punish dissent based on its redefinition of “racism.”

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.